Kate Middleton And Meghan Markle’s Wedding Invitations Are Very Different– Here’s Why

-Meghan Markle and Prince Harry’s royal wedding invitations have gone out and some eagle-eyed observers have noticed that there are some striking differences between their invites and the ones that were sent for Kate Middleton and Prince William’s wedding.
-As People Magazine notes, one of the most noticeable differences is that for Kate and William’s wedding the invitation stated that The Lord Chamberlin had been commanded by The Queen to invite the guests.
+Meghan Markle and Prince Harry’s royal wedding invitations have gone out, and some eagle-eyed observers have noticed that there are some striking differences between their invites and the ones that were sent for Kate Middleton and Prince William’s wedding.
+As People Magazine noted, one of the most noticeable differences is that for Kate and William’s wedding, the invitation stated that The Lord Chamberlin had been commanded by The Queen to invite the guests.
 However, Meghan and Harry’s invitation states that Prince Charles is requesting the presence of the invitees.

 So, Harry’s invitation is a bit less formal.
 This may have to do with the fact that Harry is now significantly lower in rank than his older brother.
-Prince William is third in line to the throne behind his father Prince Charles but Harry is now sixth in line because Kate and Will have two children and another one on the way.
+Prince William is third in line to the throne behind his father Prince Charles, but Harry is now sixth in line because Kate and Will have two children and another one on the way.

 A less noticeable change is that Meghan is called Ms. on the invitation while Kate was referred to as Miss Catherine Middleton.
-As People notes, some have speculated that this was done because Meghan is divorced.
+As People noted, some have speculated that this was done because Meghan is divorced.
 The former Suits actress was married to producer, Trevor Engelson from 2011 to 2013.
 Kate Middleton had not been married before when she and William tied the knot.
-But, according to etiquette rules, there’s no mandate that divorced women are supposed to be called Ms. on invitations.
+But, according to etiquette rules, there is no mandate that divorced women are supposed to be called Ms. on invitations.
 But it’s commonly used to address professional women.
 So this might just be a preference for Meghan Markle.

 Invitations to the wedding of Prince Harry and Ms. Meghan Markle have been issued in the name of His Royal Highness The Prince of Wales. pic.twitter.com/jidwuYboon